emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ## Building and Installing with the Nix Package Manager

 ### Derivation Creating Expressions
-To build the library and program with the Nix Package Manager, we create a `default.nix`{:.language-shell .highlight} file in each project's root.
+To build our experiment's library and program with the Nix Package Manager, we create a `default.nix`{:.language-shell .highlight} file in each project's root.
 This file contains an Expression that defines a function that returns a Derivation[^derivationreturningfunction].
 That Derivation contains all the information the Nix Package Manager needs to build the project.

 Here is the `default.nix`{:.language-shell .highlight} that builds the `greeter`{:.language-shell .highlight} program:
 ```nix